tae-yoon-cb/hackdays/INSTRUCTIONS.md

 Here you will find useful information and external repos to get examples and inspiration.

-## Boilerplate
+## Project

-A sample boilerplate to start developing smart contracts, you just need to follow the setup instructions but everything you need to develop, test, deploy and verify in Etherscan is there.
+Hackday project directory to start developing smart contracts.
+Follow the setup instructions in README.

 ## Examples